s-kyungyong/Kronos/README.md

 ---
 ## Data Sharing through Zenodo

 Most of the datasets can be accessed through [Zenodo: Chromosome-level genome assembly of Triticum turgidum var 'Kronos'](https://zenodo.org/records/10215402).
 This repository includes many versions, each of which hosts different datasets.
 Please, use the information below to nevigate the datasets.
-Follow the ✨ symbol to identify final datasets.
+Follow the ✨ symbol to identify final datasets we used for our analyses.

 | version                                   | Contents | Comments |
 |-------------------------------------------|---------|-----------|